-The main library at the University of Louisiana at Lafayette, Edith Garland Dupré Library, is located at the center of the campus.
-The modern, three-floor structure seats approximately 2,100 people.
-The Library's cataloged collection presently contains over 1,030,000 volumes and 2,100,000 microform items.
-Some 6,850 serial titles are currently received, and back-files are being developed both in print and non-print form.
-The SIRSI database is functional within the Library or from office or home terminals.
+The main library at the University of Louisiana at Lafayette, the Edith Garland Dupre' Library, is located at the center of the campus.
+The recently renovated, 288,000 square foot, three story structure seats approximately 3,000 people.
+The library's cataloged collection presently contains over 1,066,581 volumes and over 2,000,000 microform items.
+Approximately 1,734 serial titles are currently received.
+The SIRSI database is functional within the library or from office or home.
+The library is currently developing its learning commons, the focal point of which is its coffee shop, Jazzman's, which is located at the rear of the first floor of the building.

 The Special Collections Department houses unique materials useful for research.
-Microforms contain newspapers, magazines, books, etc. which have been reproduced in a micro format.
+Microforms contain newspapers, magazines, books etc. which have been reproduced in micro format.
 The Louisiana Room contains over 40,000 volumes, serials, newspapers (in both newsprint and on microform), maps, videotapes, vertical files, and material in other formats relating to Louisiana.
 The Genealogy and the Legal collections are available for browsing.
 It is also a depository for Louisiana State Documents.
+The Cajun and Creole Music Collection and the Ernest J. Gaines Center are both located at the reafrof the third floor.
+These collections contain pertinent information relating to Ernest J. Gaines and Cajun and creole music.